bentoml/BentoML/docs/source/concepts.rst

 Adaptive Micro-Batching
 ^^^^^^^^^^^^^^^^^^^^^^^

-Micro batching is a technique where incoming prediction requests are grouped into samll batches to achieve the performance advantage of batch processing in model inferencing tasks.
+Micro batching is a technique where incoming prediction requests are grouped into small batches to achieve the performance advantage of batch processing in model inferencing tasks.
 BentoML implemented such a micro batching layer that is inspired by the paper `Clipper: A Low-Latency Online Prediction Serving System